-Your information is a valuable asset to you, and potentially to the wider University, and you will have invested considerable time, effort and money in creating and curating it.
+Your information is valuable to you, and potentially to the wider University, and you will have invested considerable time and effort in creating it.

 Where should I store my data?

-For personal storage the recommended storage options are OneDrive or Q: Personal
+For personal storage the recommended storage option is Office 365 OneDrive

 Group of Staff or Students working together

-For a group of Staff or Students working together the recommended storage option is Teams
+For a group of Staff or Students working together the recommended storage option is Office 365 Teams

-For more information on OneDrive, Teams, SharePoint and the Q:Drive click on the links at the top of the page.
+For more information on OneDrive, Teams and SharePoint click on the links at the top of the page.

 Data Security and Information Compliance